 - 2 teaspoon black peppercorns

-to the same pan and roast on medium-low heat until they are lightly browned and fragrant (3-4 minutes).
+to the same pan.
+Roast on medium-low heat until lightly browned and fragrant (3-4 minutes).
+Stir continuously.

-Note – Some people roast the ingredients individually and that is how it was done traditionally.
-It was also because this powder was made in large quantities and roasting everything together was anyways not possible.
-But you can roast the ingredients with similar roasting time together like I have done, to save time.
+Note – Some people roast the ingredients individually, which is how it was traditionally done.
+It was also because this powder was made in large quantities, and roasting everything together was impossible anyway.
+But you can roast the ingredients with a similar roasting time like mine to save time.
 I assure you there won’t be any difference in the taste or quality of the sambar masala.

 Tip – You can break the chilies into small pieces for easy roasting and grinding.

-Add ¼ cup chopped curry leaves to the same pan and roast on medium-low heat for 2-3 minutes until they are crisp.
+Add ¼ cup chopped curry leaves to the same pan and roast on medium-low heat for 2-3 minutes until crisp.
+Stir continuously while roasting.

 Cool the roasted ingredients completely.